Why do people follow a high-protein diet?

 First, let’s look at this in a general natural sense.
 I will show you how animals tend to eat either a high-carb/low-protein/low-fat diet , a high-protein/low-carb/medium-fat diet, or a medium-protein/medium-carb/medium-fat diet, and what they eat has everything to do with their lifestyles and how much energy they expend in daily living and in getting food.

-Lions, tigers, leopards, cheetahs, wild cats, panthers, wild dogs, foxes, wolves etc will hunt an animal to eat, taking some time over the process and not being successful each time they try.
+Lions, tigers, leopards, cheetahs, wild cats, panthers, wild dogs, foxes, wolves etc will hunt an animal to eat, taking some time ans spending lots of energy over the process and not being successful each time they try.
 They may go for days without food.
 When they do catch an animal, they eat huge quantities at one time, and they eat the muscles, fat, skin, hair, blood, intestinal matter (which helps digest the food) and bones (which supplies them with calcium and prevents bone density loss as explained above).
 Their diet is high-protein/medium-fat/low-carb, and when they eat, which is not often, they gorge on food.
 They exercise vigorously when hunting, but spend the rest of the time being fairly sedentary.
 Here is a video of lions with their kill:

 Match the type of food you eat to your lifestyle and exercise regime